-Low Power: The MIU PowerPort dial modems can be configured to enter into a telephone line activity.
+Low Power: The MIU dial modem can be configured to enter into a "power down"

-"power down" mode.
-In this mode, an MIU PowerPort will consume only a small fraction of its active power while waiting for either controller or
+mode.
+In this mode, an MIU will consume only a small fraction of its active power while waiting for either controller or telephone activity.

-Industrial: The MIU PowerPort is packaged in a rugged, compact, non-metallic
+Industrial: The MIU is packaged in a rugged, compact, non-metallic (ABS)

-(ABS) enclosure.
-Designed for unmanned locations, the MIUs do not include the array of pushbuttons and LEDs normally associated with consumer-type modems to increase reliability and decrease power consumption.
+enclosure.
+Designed for unmanned locations, the MIUs do not include the array of pushbuttons and LEDs normally associated with consumer-type modems.
 Configuration is by dip switches and/or software ("AT") commands.
 Standard industrial connectors for data, analog and power interfaces allow reliable interconnection to other industrial components.